How To Add Content Locking In WordPress

 Let’s see.

-How To Add Content Locking In WordPress
+Add Content Locking in WordPress

-First, download and install the MemberPress plugin.
 On activation, it will ask for the license key.
-To activate the plugin navigate to MemberPress -> Settings -> License and paste your key in the box and press the Activate license key button.
+To activate the plugin, navigate to MemberPress -> Settings -> License, paste your key in the box, and press the Activate license key button.

-Upon the first setup, you will have to choose a payment method, create sign up page, and more.
 Now, to create a premium subscription, you have to create a membership plan for your subscribers.
-To do that navigate to MemberPress -> Memberships page and hit the ‘Add New’ button on the top.
+To do that, navigate to MemberPress -> Memberships page and hit the ‘Add New’ button on the top.

-You have to provide a plan a name and decide the price of the content and billing type.
-Here we will create a one-time lifetime payment.
-You can choose any of the regular subscription options.
+You have to provide a plan name and decide the price of the content and billing type.

-Scroll a little bit below to the membership options meta box which is below the post editor.
+Scroll a little bit below to the membership options meta box, which is below the post editor.
 Here, you can customize permissions and membership options for this specific plan.

-If you need more membership plans then repeat this process and create as many as you want.
-When you are finished click on the publish button.
+If you need more membership plans, then repeat this process and create as many as you want.
+When you are finished, click on the publish button.

-Now it’s time to add locked content.
+Now, it’s time to add locked content.
 We have to add the ‘Premium’ tag to the posts that we want for premium members to access.

-Click on the settings button and from the post option click on Tags.
-Now write your tag name.
+Click on the settings button, and from the post option, click on Tags.
+Now, write your tag name.
 Here I have given the name ‘premium’.
 You can give any tag you want.

 Scroll below the rules editor, and you will find content drip and expiration options.
 With this option, you will be able to release content gradually and make it unavailable after a specific period of time.